The Making of a Lawyer's Lawyer

 Firm pro bono team leads groundbreaking hearing before the Inter-American Court of Human Rights, which may greatly expand and deepen jurisprudence on sexual violence against children and adolescents.

 The firm wraps up its historic work on the liquidation of Lehman Brothers, which began in the 2008 financial crisis, and remains the largest bankruptcy case in the world.
+Senior Counsel James W. Giddens is discharged from his role as Trustee.

 The firm advises Delta Air Lines in its capacity as strategic partner and equity investor in the Chapter 11 restructuring of Grupo Aeroméxico, Mexico’s largest airline.